OpenDevICON/opendevicon/docs/testMintBurnToken.md

 ### Test mintTo method

 Using this method, tokens can be minted to other address as well.
-However, only the deployer can call this method.
+However, only the deployer and minters can call this method.
 Here, `_amount` number of tokens will be minted to `_account`.
 ```Python
 params={
     "_account": caller_wallet.get_address(),